 Just like nutrition, lack of exercise contributes to fatigue, exhaustion, and depression.
 While going through detox, you may not be in a frame of mind to get daily exercise, but as soon as you feel up to it, doing a daily run or workout can work wonders for your physical and emotional health.

 You’ve got to get enough sleep.
 Many drug addicts and alcoholics have a lot of trouble with sleep.
 When a body is not rested, it releases the “panic” chemicals – neurotransmitters that tell you there is imminent danger.
 Insufficient sleep also causes depression, fatigue, body aches, and headaches.
 None of this is any help for someone trying to kick a drug habit.
 A detox program should provide ways to help a person sleep.
 An addict’s sleep habits can be wildly erratic, up for days and crashed over and over again.
 It is vital to restore normal sleep patterns.

 An addict can have other illnesses that could have been brought on or worsened by their drug abuse.
 Many people are diabetic and drug use does not help this condition in the slightest.
 Anyone going through detox should see a doctor and get standard medical guidance.

 When you arrive at detox, you should consult with the counselors and specialists to formulate your specific program.
 Each drug is different.
 Each person is different.
+Each withdrawal is different.
 Through a consolidated effort, you can get through detox with relative ease and emerge drug-free, ready for the next phase of rehab.